-Brevo logs every IP address that tries to use your sub-organization's API keys.
-To protect their keys, Brevo can automatically block API requests from unknown IP addresses at the sub-organization level.
+Brevo logs every IP address that tries to use the API keys and SMTP keys of your sub-organizations.
+To protect their keys, Brevo can automatically block requests from unknown IP addresses at the sub-organization level.
 Sub-organization users can also manually authorize trusted IP addresses to make sure they are never blocked.

-For easier management, you can authorize trusted IP addresses directly from your New Admin account.
-You can then share these IP addresses with all your sub-organizations in one click.
-This avoids configuring IP restrictions separately for each sub-organization and ensures consistent API security across all accounts.
+For easier management, you can authorize trusted IP addresses directly from your New Admin account and share them with all your sub-organizations in one click.
+You can also enforce IP authorization across all sub-organizations to ensure consistent API and SMTP security at scale.

 Good to know

-Authorizing IP addresses at the Admin account level does not restrict API calls made by the Admin account.
-It only allows you to share these IP addresses with all sub-organizations for centralized and easier management.
+- Authorizing IP addresses at the Admin account level does not restrict API calls made by the Admin account itself.
+It only allows you to share these IP addresses with all sub-organizations for centralized management.

 Manually authorize a trusted IP address from your Admin account